This is a guest post by Nishi Grover Garg.

 Make Your Own Exit Criteria

-The important things to focus on are having the exit criteria defined up front and ensuring follow-through by sticking to the criteria throughout your release cycle.
+The important things to focus on are having the exit criteria defined upfront and ensuring follow-through by sticking to the criteria throughout your release cycle.
 Being consistent with checking off everything on your exit criteria list ensures a smooth flow of high-quality work.
+Learn more about exit criteria here!

 Nishi is a corporate trainer, an agile enthusiast and a tester at heart!
 With 11+ years of industry experience, she currently works with Sahi Pro as an Evangelist and Trainings Head.
 She is passionate about training, organizing testing community events and meetups, and has been a speaker at numerous testing events and conferences.
 Check out her blog where she writes about the latest topics in Agile and Testing domains.